Generated at: 2026-06-15 04:48:15

 Prioritize Challenges to Maximize Implementation Benefits

-While we have introduced five major challenges here, there are likely many other sales-related issues.
-It is common for companies to face multiple challenges simultaneously.
+While we have introduced five major challenges here, there are likely many other sales challenges your company faces.
+It is common to face multiple challenges simultaneously.

 Even in such cases, we recommend prioritizing your challenges during the initial phase of SFA implementation.

 SFAs offer many features because sales activities themselves consist of various tasks.
-Numerous features are provided to solve a wide variety of operational challenges.
+Numerous features are provided to solve a wide variety of business challenges.

-If you try to master all features from the start because you want to solve many problems at once, it will place a heavy burden on managers and field sales representatives, and the primary objective will become blurred.
+If you try to master all features from the start because you want to solve many problems, the burden on managers and field sales staff will be too high, and the objectives will become blurred.

-By defining your initial objective based on the challenge you most urgently need to solve, you can focus on the specific features to utilize, making it easier to measure the success of the implementation.
+By setting your initial objective based on the challenge you most want to solve, you can focus on the specific features to utilize, making it easier to measure the success of the implementation.

 Once the first objective is on track, consider solving the next challenge.
-By creating a plan, you can gradually increase the level of SFA utilization.
+Create a plan and increase your SFA utilization in stages.

-As a result, you can maximize the benefits of your SFA implementation.
+By doing so, you can ultimately maximize the benefits of your SFA implementation.

 If you feel that your company has limitations in achieving implementation benefits on its own, or if you prefer to leave data preparation to experts, please contact uSonar.